-In the event of a Specified Executive's Termination Due to a Change in Control, all Options and PSU awards granted pursuant to the LTIP or SUP (or any other future similar plan) held by the Specified Executive shall be accelerated and become fully vested; and the Specified Executive shall be entitled to payments under any deferred compensation, pension or supplementary retirement plans offered by Aimia, to the extent the Specified Executive participates in such plans and subject to the terms contained therein.
+In the event of a Specified Executive's Termination Due to a Change in Control, all Options, PSU and RSU awards granted pursuant to the LTI program held by the Specified Executive shall be accelerated and become fully vested; and the Specified Executive shall be entitled to payments under any deferred compensation, pension or supplementary retirement plans offered by Aimia, to the extent the Specified Executive participates in such plans and subject to the terms contained therein.

-Pursuant to his legacy agreement, if the CEO resigns following a Change in Control (defined in the Change in Control Policy as resignation within twelve (12) months after the date of the Change in Control), he is entitled to all payments, benefits, and rights under the Change in Control Policy, except that his entitlement is to a reduced lump sum payment, as described in (e) above, of two times his annual salary and two year average short-term incentive.
+Pursuant to his legacy agreement, if the CEO resigns following a Change in Control (defined in the Change in Control Policy as resignation within twelve (12) months after the date of the Change in Control), he is entitled to all payments, benefits, and rights under the Change in Control Policy, except that his entitlement is to a reduced lump sum payment, as described in (e) above, of two times his annual salary and two-year average short-term incentive.
 Any unvested Options would be forfeited and any unvested PSUs would be paid on a pro-rata basis assuming target performance metrics had been met.
-Similarly, Mr. Adams has a legacy change of control agreement initially negotiated on May 7, 2009 that specifies that, subject to his continued employment with Aimia for at least six months after the Change in Control date, in the event of his Resignation Following a Change in Control, as defined in the Change in Control Policy, Mr. Adams would be entitled to eighteen (18) months' severance benefits and in such instance, no vesting acceleration would apply to any outstanding unvested Options and PSUs.